IoanaFlore/Database_Project_For_-Bookin-plane-tickets-/README.md

          * First flight return: *select * from flight limit 1;*
          * Return of all flights ordered in ascending order by flight price: *select * from flight order by price_flight;*
          * Return of all flights ordered in descending order by flight price: *select * from flight order by price_flight desc;*

+  3. Conclusions

+     I created a database for booking plane tickets, from where I learned to create tables, populate them with data, make connections between tables, update some information, delete some data, and return the data both at once and with various filters.